rogeruiz/srht-writing/content/en/experience/_index.md

 weight = 3
 +++

-I've worked at a number of places in a number of roles.
-Finding the right opportunity can be difficult.
-I work best on small to medium teams at medium to large companies.
-I'm open to any opportunity really.
-Feel free to reach out through social media and checkout my resume for something more portable document format.
+I've worked at a number of companies in various roles.

 [📄 Download my latest resume from here](/resume.pdf)

-I encourage you to read through all the different jobs I've had to get the best picture.
+I encourage companies to reach out to me if you'd like to see your logo in the list below.